-- 2. Continue to provide public information about the property and protected view shed through the website and metal tags along roadway. - 3.
-Ensure that members of the Board are knowledgeable about the location and characteristics of property, both for general information and so they can monitor the property when they drive Shutesbury Road.
+- a.
+Monitoring done both 2012 and 2013. - b.
+Trash picked up 2013 - c.
+There was nothing parked in the access area this year. - 2.
+Continue to provide public information about the property and protected view shed through the website and metal tags along roadway. - a.
+Done as before.
+Memorial funds in honor of Andy Scheffey and information about him added to the website - 3.
+Ensure that members of the Board are knowledgeable about the location and characteristics of the property, both for general information and so they can drive-by-monitor the property when they drive Shutesbury Road. - a.
+Discussed at Board meeting, but members have not visited property.